5orenso/node-express-boilerplate/README.md

 __Buster.js__
 A browser JavaScript testing toolkit.
 It does browser testing with browser automation (think JsTestDriver), QUnit style static HTML page testing, testing in headless browsers (PhantomJS, jsdom), and more.

+__Jest__
+A browser JavaScript testing toolkit.
+Jest is used by Facebook to test all JavaScript code including React applications.
+One of Jest's philosophies is to provide an integrated "zero-configuration" experience.

 __ESLint__
 ESLint is a code style linter for programmatically enforcing your style guide.